Blueback Community Park Property Addition - Alternative Approval Process

 As this area is a fairly exclusive (high land and home prices) area, is it safe to say that this is not generally going to be of use or value to most Nanoose Bay area taxpayers?
 Fairwinds area is hardly representative of Nanoose Bay, and it seems unrealistic to ask for this funding from the less affluent and privileged majority of Nanoose residents.
 More to the point, who is actually to benefit from this purchase by the RDN?

-The Ent asked over 2 years ago
+The Ent asked almost 3 years ago

 Thank you for your question.
 Blueback Community Park is a local community park that provides walk-on oceanfront beach access and park space for all residents of the Nanoose Bay area.
 The proposed park addition will increase the community’s access to the waterfront and will enhance park-user experience by providing a buffer from neighbouring residential development.